Sudomotor: Assessment

-Thermoregulatory Sweat Test (TST)
+Thermoregulatory sweat test

-The TST was developed in the 1940s by Dr. Ludwig Guttmann to measure both preganglionic and postganglionic sudomotor function objectively.
-The test is performed in a standardized room with the temperature preheated to 45-50 °C and humidity set to 35-40%.
+The thermoregulatory sweat test (TST) was developed in the 1940s by Ludwig Guttmann to measure both preganglionic and postganglionic sudomotor function objectively.
+The test is performed in a standardized room with the temperature preheated to 45–50 °C and humidity set to 35–40%.
 The patient lies unclothed on an examination table.
-An indicator dye is evenly applied to the ventral surface of the patient’s skin excluding the eyes, ears, and perioral region.
+An indicator dye is evenly applied to the ventral surface of the patient's skin excluding the eyes, ears, and perioral region.
 The dye changes color in response to a decrease in skin pH which occurs upon the onset of sweating as the room temperature is gradually raised.
-Digital pictures are taken to record the patient’s sweating patterns.
+Pictures are taken to record the patient's sweating patterns.
 In addition, a TST% is calculated by dividing the anhidrotic skin area by the total skin area and multiplying by 100.
 The TST% acts as an indicator of the severity of neurologic impairment.

 When used in conjunction with postganglionic sudomotor function testing, such as the quantitative sudomotor axon reflex test (QSART), it can differentiate a preganglionic lesion from a postganglionic lesion.
 A distal anhidrotic pattern is characteristic of length-dependent small fiber neuropathies, such as the distal symmetric polyneuropathy commonly seen in diabetic patients.

 The TST has proven to be a sensitive measure of sudomotor function.
 However, it is time-consuming and requires a highly specialized facility with trained personnel.